 Have you struggled with making idli at home?
 I know I have.
-I watched several Youtube videos, read several online articles, followed the recipes to the letter, but the idli I made was not very soft and not very fluffy.
-I was using the recommended parboiled rice and was mixing the ingredients in the right proportion, but the result was still unsatisfactory.
+I watched several YouTube videos, read several online articles, followed the recipes to the letter, but the idli I made was not very soft and not very fluffy.
+Not only that, I was using the recommended parboiled rice and was mixing the ingredients in the right proportion, but the result was still unsatisfactory.
 Was it even possible to make perfect idli at home?

 Several unsuccessful and frustrating attempts later, I realized it.
 I was not grinding the batter right.
 It had to be that.

 I did not have a commercial wet grinder and instead had to grind my rice and lentils in one of my mixer grinder jars.
 I think I always ended up grinding the rice a little too much.

 See, when making dosa batter, we can grind the rice/lentils mix until it becomes a fine paste.
 But not when we are making idli.
 The perfect idli batter requires lentils that are ground fine and rice that are ground a little course.
 How coarse and when to stop grinding the rice are the aspects that will decide the quality of our idli batter.

 And that is the problem.
 Amateurs like myself will never know.

 On one fortunate day, I saw an old YouTube video in which chef Sanjay Thumma of VahRehVah(dot)com shared his recipe for making idli.
 And there was the answer.
 If you do not know how to grind rice, do not use rice.

 Use cream of rice instead.
 Cream of rice is also known as idli sooji, idli rava, and rice rava.
 You can buy it online or at South Indian provision stores.
 Cream of rice is already dry ground to the desired level.
 All you need to do is rinse it a few times, soak it in water for 4-5 hours, squeeze out the water and then add it to the ground urad dal.
 Your idli batter is ready for fermentation.

 - Idli Sooji – 2 cups